 There are numerous studies that indicate omega-3s can also help with major depression, schizophrenia, postpartum depression and many other mental illnesses.

 Dr. Andrew Stoll even suggests that omega-3 deficiency could be contributing to rising rates of teen violence and attention deficit disorders ADD and ADHD.

 EPA and DHA are present in large quantities in most ocean fish like mackerel, wild salmon… etc… and wild game.
 Farmed fish or meat have very low levels of omega-3.

 Fish oil supplements typically contain 18% eicosapentaenoic acid or EPA and 12% docosahexaenoic acid or DHA, though more purified (i.e., higher in EPA and DHA) fish oil supplements are sometimes available.
 In addition, DHA is available in a supplement that does not contain significant amounts of EPA.

-Green Lipped Mussel Powder supplement combined with Omega-3/DHA fish oil can provide you great results for arthritis, aches and pains plus inflamed or swollen joints.
+Green lipped mussel powder supplement combined with Omega-3/DHA fish oil can provide you effective support for arthritis, aches and pains plus inflamed or swollen joints.

 Omega-3 fatty acids have several health benefits described above.
 Studies have shown that most people have benefits derived from DHA (Docosahexaenoic Acid) and to a lesser extent from EPA (Eicosapentaenoic Acid).

 Although you will receive health benefits from Omega 3’s when taken from plant sources such as flax seed, the best source of DHA and EPA continues to be from fish oils.
 The reason is because the human body has to convert the Omega 3’s from plant sources into DHA and EPA.
 If your health is compromised in any way or you are elderly, this important conversion may not happen.

 DHA (Docosahexaenoic Acid) is vital for a healthy heart and for healthy nervous system development and support.